santiagohervella/dotfiles/README.md

 #### Running the ./install script

+TODO: Write this explanation

-# TODO
+# TODOs

-- iTerm2 profiles
+## Required

+- Figure out bartender / menu bar spacing situation
+- Keyboard Maestro macros

+## Improvements

 - Maybe make the kdiff3 config symlinking an ansible task rather than doing it in the `.macos.sh` script
-- Keyboard Maestro macros
 - Caps Lock -> Control could be done through Karabiner instead of System Settings to remove one manual step